Tom Murphy Player Props: Mariners vs. Rays

-The Seattle Mariners, including Tom Murphy (.361 on-base percentage in past 10 games, 64 points above season-long percentage), take on starter Shane McClanahan and the Tampa Bay Rays at T-Mobile Park, Friday at 10:10 PM ET.
+The Seattle Mariners, including Tom Murphy (.323 batting average in his past 10 games), take on starter Taj Bradley and the Tampa Bay Rays at T-Mobile Park, Sunday at 4:10 PM ET.

-He reached base in all three of his plate appearances (3-for-3) in his most recent game against the Nationals.
+He notched a home run while going 1-for-2 in his most recent game against the Rays.

 Tom Murphy Game Info & Props vs. the Rays